 5. Forgetting to Mention Required Documents

-If the company requires specific documents for your first day, it’s essential that your joining letter includes a clear list.
+If the company requires specific documents for your first day, it’s essential that your joining letter includes a clear list of them.
 Forgetting to mention this could cause delays on your first day.

 Example Mistake: Not listing the documents you’re bringing, which could result in unnecessary back-and-forth before your start date.